 OK, so let’s start talking about make-up.
 I’m not the best person to give you this talk, as I rarely wear make-up (the joys of working in IT), but I know the basics.
 In any case, you can ask a more experienced person for help as well.

 The first thing you can buy her is thermal water.
 In case you’re lost, this is used to either refresh and rehydrate your skin midday or to properly set up your make-up in the first place.

 Then, a good make-up palette is also a hit.
 You can choose this one, as it has nude colors that work for both blondes and brunettes, and they can be combined to create plenty of looks.
 You cannot get it wrong with something like this.

 A good set of make-up brushes is also a good idea, and try to choose the ones that take up less space.
 If they take more, they will be tempted to not carry them, and this would be a shame to not be used.

 And if you’re in this area, you can DIY a cosmetic care package for your beloved flight attendant.
 Just buy a gift basket and throw some face masks, hair care products, lip balm and hand lotion, foot care products, bath salts, and some other cool things, and you’re good to go.
 You can mix and match products and she can see what she likes in the end.
-Or you can buy an already made one and or even an advent calendar to make life easier for you.
+Or you can buy an already made one, and in-flight essentials kit made by a flight attendant and or even an advent calendar to make life easier for you.